 - When there is an absence of biblical teaching: when denominations and churches drift away from teaching the Bible, it’s time for a change.
 God inspired Scripture (2 Tim.
 3:16-17), so pastors should preach it, Sunday school classes should study it, and small groups should discuss how to apply it.
 People shouldn’t leave a church because the teaching isn’t as exciting as a preacher they have listened to on television or online, but they should consider leaving a church if the teaching isn’t biblical, even if it’s presented well.

-- When something replaces God as the primary focus: God should always be the main subject at church and the Bible should be the hub around which everything else revolves.
+- When something replaces God as the primary focus: God should always be the main subject at church, and the Bible should be the hub around which everything else revolves.
 Sometimes, social and cultural topics can overwhelm a church and shift people’s focus away from God.
-Social and cultural issues are important and Christian should be encouraged to participate in groups and movements that are biblical, but the main subject in church should always be God.
+Social and cultural issues are important, and Christians should be encouraged to participate in groups and movements that are biblical, but the main subject in the church should always be God.

-- When a person has unique needs: some churchgoers have needs that require special and concentrated support.
-A recovering alcoholic may find strong support for their challenges at a church that has a ministry that specializes in recovery that is led by a former addict.
-A person who is recently divorced may find strong support for their challenges at a church that has a divorce-care ministry led by a trained counselor.
-People with unique needs should seek the wisdom of a pastor, as well as other Godly counsel, to help them make a decision.
+- When a person has unique needs: some churchgoers require special and concentrated support.
+A recovering alcoholic may find strong support for their challenges at a church with a ministry specializing in recovery that a former addict leads.
+A recently divorced person may find strong support for their challenges at a church with a divorce-care ministry led by a trained counselor.
+People with unique needs should seek the wisdom of a pastor and other Godly counsel to help them make a decision.

 It’s important to understand that every person’s situation is unique and that leaving a denomination often involves multiple factors.
 The examples below aren’t intended to replace prayer or Godly counsel.

 - Unresolved conflict: churches are full of imperfect people.
-If only perfect people could attend church, Sunday services wouldn’t exist at all.
+If only perfect people could attend church, Sunday services wouldn’t exist.
 Churchgoers sometimes experience conflict over disagreements and misunderstandings that result in hurt feelings.
-The New Testament assumes Christians will experience conflict (e.g. Matt.
+The New Testament assumes Christians will experience conflict (e.g., Matt.
 18:15-17), so it teaches about forgiveness, not holding grudges, and overlooking offenses.
-Jesus himself instructed people to be peacemakers (Matt.
+Jesus instructed people to be peacemakers (Matt.
 5:9).
 Leaving a church over unresolved conflict is generally unwise.

 - Wrong priorities: Churchgoers should never leave a denomination or church because it’s not entertaining or fun.
 Sunday services aren’t for the amusement of those in attendance.
-Sometimes when a person says a particular church is boring, it’s a reflection of their self-centered priorities.
-Growing as a Christian is joyful, but it’s not always “fun.”
+Sometimes when a person says a particular church is boring, it reflects their self-centered priorities.
+Growing as a Christian is joyful but not always “fun.”
 Sometimes progress comes through conviction, tribulation, and heartache.
 Prioritizing entertainment will stunt a person’s spiritual maturity and sanctification.

 - Chasing trends: in many cities and towns, there is — and always will be — a church that is like the popular kid among a group of teenagers.
 It’s unwise to continually follow the “in-crowd” and flock to the trendy church in the area.
 Perhaps a church has a new building, a fashionable pastor, an incredible coffee bar, or a polished worship band.
 Those are wrong priorities for choosing a denomination or church because those attractions will fade when the next trendy church is established.

-- Pray for the denomination and church you are leaving: praying shows care and love for those a person will no longer see on a weekly basis.
+- Pray for the denomination and church you are leaving: praying shows care and love for those a person will no longer see every week.